Wednesday November 18, 2020

 While this may not be needed for all apps, if needed it would be good to have in your strategy.

 Localization testing involves testing the application for location-based parameters like language, maps, and any other things related to the locations.
-These are sometimes a legal requirement also for some locations.
+These are sometimes legal requirements also for some locations.

 There are a plethora of devices in existence now.
 To make sure that your app is working fine on all of them you need to check the app’s performance, functionality, and UI on real devices.